Nirvanna the Band the Show: Production

+The main characters are fictionalised versions of series creators and lifelong best friends Matt Johnson and Jay McCarrol, who started development of the characters while in high school in Mississauga.
+Johnson has stated that the characters of Matt and Jay are largely influenced by he and McCarrol's real personalities and experiences growing up as best friends in Toronto.
+The title sequence for each episode is different, usually imitating the opening scenes or titles of other well-known film or television productions.

 The show is a combination of scripted scenes, candid camera footage of people unaware the show is being filmed, and improvisation.
 Often the show is influenced by events that happen in reality.
 For example, in the fifth episode, "The Big Time", creators Johnson and McCarrol used the premiere of Johnson's real life movie Operation Avalanche at the 2016 Sundance Film Festival to film an episode around the concept of the character Matt sneaking a fictional movie of the same name into the festival.
 In the same episode, a woman unaware of the show being filmed intrudes on a scripted conversation between Johnson and Kevin Smith (appearing as himself), offering Johnson alcohol, which inspired Johnson and McCarrol to include the concept of the character of Matt discovering a love of alcohol in the episode.
 The show frequently blends the line between fiction and reality in ways like these, with actors breaking character and characters breaking the fourth wall.